sheryianscodingschool/sheryjs/readme.md

 ## License

 Shery.js is released under the [MIT License](link-to-license).
 Feel free to use it in both personal and commercial projects.

----

-Congratulations!
-You now have the GitHub Markdown documentation for your Shery.js library.
-You can further customize and expand this document based on the specifics of your library and add more detailed instructions and explanations for each effect and Three.js functionality provided by Shery.js.
-Good luck with your project!